-- If a student attends summer school and successfully passes, however the average rom the above formula is less than 65, the student will receive a passing grade of 65 for the entire course. - Summer school programs must be state and RHS approved. - The final grade will be calculated into the student's GPA.
+- When a student attends summer school, his/her grade are figured as follows Example: Student received .4/F or lower for the end of the year.
+Student recovers failed competencies in the class for a maximum grade for competency of 2.6 and it is factored into the existing grade. - Summer school programs must be state and RHS approved. - The final grade will be calculated into the student's GPA.